 The MutekH kernel source code is fully configurable and can be tweaked to adapt hardware platform and application needs.
 Configuration is handled by a dedicated tool which check dependencies and other relationships between the large set of available configuration tokens.

 The example below explains how to setup a SoCLib hardware simulator with 4 RISC processor (Mips, Arm or PowerPC).

-Getting SoCLib
+Getting started

-We now need to have a working SoCLib install.
-SoCLib installation is explained here: ?soclib:InstallationNotes
+Of course, you need a working SoCLib install.
+SoCLib installation is explained here: 2soclib:InstallationNotes